tiltowait/inconnu/docs/README.md

 **[Main Page: Rolls](rolls.md)**

 At its most basic, **Inconnu** performs standard rolls with a Pool, Hunger, and Difficulty.
-In addition, it allows you to perform Willpower re-rolls using one of three strategies: re-roll failures, maximize criticals, and avoid Hunger Frenzy.
+In addition, it allows you to perform Willpower re-rolls using one of three strategies: re-roll failures, maximize criticals, and avoid messy criticals.

 However, what makes **Inconnu** unique is its combination of dice rolling and character statictics.